makimo/planning-slack-bot/USE_CASES.md

 - Next planning date, 04.05.20

 Next planning date is calculated by the bot based on current value of planning weekday and interval.
+Next date must be no sooner than next week.
+We cannot assume that next planning will be calculated on the same day as the next planning (because plannings can be rescheduled manually by the user).

+#### Example #1:

+Next planning is scheduled on Thursday (day-of-the-week is 4, interval is 7).
+However, on Monday user reschedules planning to Tuesday.
+In this case the planning should take place on Tuesday and Thursday next week.

+#### Example #2:

+Planning is on Tuesday but user reschedules to Thursday.
+In such case, planning should take place on Thursday and next week on Tuesday.

+If user reconfigures interval or day-of-the-week value, the changes takes effect on next scheduling (next planning stays the same).